merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 ---
 layout: post
-title: "Easily download and process genomes from the NCBI databases"
+title: "Accessing and including NCBI genomes in 'omics analyses in anvi'o"
-excerpt: "How to combine genomes from NCBI in your pangenomic/phylogenomic analysis"
+excerpt: "How to download, process, and combine genomes from NCBI in your phylogenomic, pangenomic, and/or other 'omics analyses"
 modified: 2019-03-14
 categories: [anvio]
 comments: true